About us

 Get Involved

 Volunteers are the heart of our mission to support individuals experiencing homelessness.
-By giving your time, skills and sharing your curiosity about someone else's interests, you can make a meaningful difference to their life.
-All of our volunteering opportunities are in-person and located in the borough of Westminster.
-If you are interested in volunteering with us, please complete this brief contact form.
-We will be in touch within 48 hours with more detail about the application process.
+By giving just a little of your time, skills and sharing your curiosity about someone else's interests, you can make a meaningful difference to their life.

 -

-Thorough induction and training.
+A full induction and comprehensive training.

 -